-Portugal, a country with a rich history of seafaring and discovery is proud to be an integral member state of the European Union (EU) since 1986.
+One of the first European nations since 1139, Portugal is proud to be an integral member state of the European Union (EU) since 1986.
 However, our European legacy goes much deeper.
 During the past 3,000 years, Portugal has witnessed a constant ebb and flow of civilizations.
-Phoenician, Greek, Celt, Carthaginian, and Roman cultures have all left their imprint.
-In the 15th & 16th century alone, Portugal’s intrepid maritime explorers led by Prince Henry, Vasco da Gama, Magellan, and so many more discovered a new world.
-Traveled throughout Asia, Africa and the Americas, interacting with many and diverse cultures and ultimately building one of the most exciting and cosmopolitan cities in the world.
+Lusitanos, Celt, Phoenician, Greek, Carthaginian, and Roman cultures have all left their imprint.
+In the 15th & 16th century alone, Portugal’s intrepid seafaring and global navigation discoveries led by Prince Henry, Vasco da Gama, Magellan, and so many more discovered a new world to our fellow continental Europeans.
+We traveled throughout Asia, Africa and the Americas, interacting with many and diverse cultures and ultimately building one of the most exciting and cosmopolitan cities in the world.

 Today, looking out from our Iberian terrace onto the Atlantic Ocean and the Americas beyond, we often reflect on our history and its lasting impact on the country’s culture and its soul.
 However, the present and future are too exciting for us to stay in a reflective mood for long, thus we move on and embrace our corner of Europe as the most exciting and sexy place to be in the world.

-As Carlos Coelho recently stated being exciting and sexy means having gorgeous streets and side-streets, alleys, fountains, steps, springs and cobbles.
+As Carlos Coelho once stated being exciting and sexy means having gorgeous streets and side-streets, alleys, fountains, steps, springs and cobbles.
 Being exciting and sexy is stimulating the senses, it’s being close to people and things, it’s watching surfers ride the waves of our “California like” coastline full of medieval castles and renaissance palaces.
-Being sexy is going up the River Douro to Régua, it’s riding a Lusitano horse on our hills, slopes and valleys, it’s having a sensual song Fado, a virile language Portuguese, and a dreamer’s soul – that of a poet like Camões.
-Being exciting and sexy means being the owner of a mystery that has lasted over 800 years, it’s having the salt and pepper of Europe in your soul, in your lands, your sea, and your love.
+Being sexy is going up the River Douro to Régua, it’s riding our Lusitano horse on our hills, slopes and valleys, it’s having a sensual type of music named Fado, a virile language Portuguese, and a dreamer’s soul – that of a poet like Camões.
+Being exciting and sexy means being the owner of a mystery that has lasted over thousands of years, it’s having the salt and pepper of Europe in your soul, in your lands, your sea, and your love.

 Portugal is the country with the greatest diversity per square kilometer or mile whichever measurement you are most comfortable with, its landscape, its cultural, architectural, gastronomic and museological variety.
 Nowhere else on the planet can you wake on the plain, pass through a forest to go for a swim at the beach, then immerse yourself in a medieval village or an avant-garde play, finishing the day with dinner in the most cosmopolitan cities in the world, Lisbon where they cry when they sing or soak up the most contemporary sounds in the early hours after watching a classical dressed horseman dance with a wild bull.